fortzsu/theater_reticket/README.md

 - Spring Boot - version 3.0.6

 ## Features
-- Export report data to Google Sheets with Google API
+- Authorization and authentication with OAuth 2.0 and Google API
-- Authorization with OAuth 2.0
+- Export report data to Google Sheets
-- Report queries and searching with JPA Criteria Queries
+- Reporting and search queries with JPA Criteria Queries

 ## Usage